cohenchris/scripts/bin/README.md

 This is a wrapper script for lf.
 It does the following:
     - Sets up environment for ueberzug image previewing
-    - On exit, cd to the last active directory
+    - On exit, `cd` to the last active directory
-        - For this to work, this wrapper must be called using `source`
+        - For this to work, this wrapper must be sourced instead of called directly

 This script is a combination of the ueuberzug wrapper pulled from Luke Smith's dotfiles [here](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/lfub), and lfcd logic pulled from the official lf repository [here](https://github.com/gokcehan/lf/blob/master/etc/lfcd.sh).